 Salesforce SOQL from Crystal Reports

-The Salesforce ODBC Driver extends the number of applications that you can use Salesforce SOQL from.
+The Salesforce ODBC driver extends the number of applications that you can use Salesforce SOQL from.
 In this blog, we describe how to run SOQL statements from Crystal Reports by using our ODBC driver.

 To get started:

-Before you can use the Salesforce.com ODBC Driver to connect your application to Salesforce.com, you need to configure an ODBC data source.
-An ODBC data source stores the connection details for the target database (e.g. Salesforce.com) and the ODBC driver that is required to connect to it (e.g. the Salesforce.com ODBC driver).
+Before you can use the Salesforce ODBC driver to connect your application to Salesforce, you need to configure an ODBC data source.
+An ODBC data source stores the connection details for the target database (in this case, Salesforce) and the ODBC driver that is required to connect to it (in this case, the Salesforce ODBC driver).

 %windir%\syswow64\odbcad32.exe